forus-labs/forui/forui/README.md

 </p>

 <p align="center">
-  Forui is a UI library for Flutter that provides a set of beautifully designed, minimalistic widgets.
+  Forui is a Flutter UI library that provides a set of beautifully designed, minimalistic widgets.
 </p>

 <br />